 Both the 100D and the S-E Typ 006 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the S-E Typ 006 was followed by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 100D vs Leica S-E Typ 006

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Leica S-E Typ 006?
-A synthesis of the relative strong points of each of the models is listed below.
+Which camera is better?
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Better live-view autofocus: Features on-sensor phase-detection for quicker and more confident autofocus.